ltelab/disdrodb/docs/source/readers.rst

 **Step 1 : Create the file structure for the reader.**

-Go under the reader folder and add yours (or use an exsiting one).
+Go under the reader folder and add yours (or use an existing one).

 This folder must be named with the name of this institution.